typedb/typedb-docs/12-comparisons/02-graph-databases-and-typedb.md

 4. Relationships are directed and connect two nodes
 5. Relationships can have properties

-As relationships are directed, they always have a start and an end node.
+As relationships are directed between two nodes, they always have a start and an end node.
 To give a label to a relationship, the concept of "verbing" is used.
 For example, we can say that a man is "married to" a woman and create the relationship `MARRIED_TO` to represent that marriage.

 However, because of their directed and binary nature, graph edges don't directly map to relationships in a conceptual model or ER diagram.
 To translate such a conceptual model to a graph database, therefore, we must first go through a normalisation process.